shanthishanthi/project-ideas/ias/csGlossary.md

 |TDD | Test driven development, an important coding skill that is recommended for fresh talent that is entering the industry |
 |API | Application Programming Interface, the implementation of an algorithm in a specific language/technology; The API in the [APIs Are Eating The World]
 |Memory| Physical entities (bits, nibbles, CPU registers, cache, RAM, disk, tape) that help store and retrieve data
+|Debugging| Checking or Clearing the errors in source code by Compilation and testing methods

 ### Interesting!
 | Term          | Description |